 The best apps share a handful of characteristics that go beyond branding.
 Navigation should reach any market in three taps or fewer from the home screen.
 The bet slip should update in real time without requiring a page refresh, which matters enormously during live betting when odds shift by the second.
 Withdrawals should be initiable from within the app rather than forcing a browser switch, and the cashier should display your balance and pending bets on the same screen.

-Parimatch earns its fourth-place ranking partly because it executes all of these reliably.
+Parimatch earns its fifth-place ranking partly because it executes all of these reliably.
 The app was built mobile-first rather than adapted from a desktop product, and the difference is felt in small things: the way odds changes animate on the bet slip, the one-tap access to live streaming, and the absence of the layout awkwardness that marks a desktop site squeezed onto a phone screen.

 iOS Versus Android: What to Expect